shanilevy/gradle-bintray-plugin/README.md

 * Please note that Ivy Publications are not supported.

-1. [Maven Publications](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPublication.html) - the representation/configuration of how Gradle should group and publish files in Maven format
+1. [Maven Publications](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPublication.html) - the representation/configuration of how Gradle should group and publish files in Maven format.

 Below you can find an example for Maven Publication that can be added to your Gradle script: